Frederick Corfield: Personal life

-On 10 August 1945 he married Elizabeth Mary Ruth Taylor, younger daughter of Edmund Coston Taylor of Longnor, Shropshire, at Holy Trinity Church, Brompton in London.
+On 10 August 1945 he married Elizabeth Mary Ruth Taylor, at Holy Trinity Church, Brompton in London.
 His mother wanted the wedding performed by her own cousin, the Dean of Canterbury, then Hewlett Johnson, but because of the couple's opposition to Johnson's pro-Communist politics, it was instead carried out by one of his father's relations, former Bishop Bernard Corfield.